ashera96/ballerina-stackoverflow-gsheet/README.md

 You can retrieve what ever details you like from a stack exchange account (question details are retrieved in this scenario), then use the Ballerina Google Spreadsheet connector and store that data to a spreadsheet.

+In order to try something other than questions you can check out the [stackexchange docs](https://api.stackexchange.com/docs/).

 ## Compatibility

 | Ballerina Language Version  | Stack Exchange API Version | Google Spreadsheet API Version |